-- 1. With the breaker switch in the "ON" position, press PUSH TO TEST button. - The breaker switch should move to TRIP position, indicating that GFCI breaker has opened the circuit. - 3.
-To restore power push the breaker switch to the "OFF" and then raise it to "ON
+With handle B in "ON" position, press PUSH TO TEST button A. Handle B should move to TRIP position, indicating that GFCI breaker has opened the circuit.

+3. To restore power move handle B to "OFF" and the to "ON

-Important: If the breaker switch does not move to TRIP position when test button is pressed, the GFCI breaker protection is not complete.
+Important: If handle B does not move to TRIP position when test button is pressed, the GFCI breaker protection is not complete.
 If this happens, replace GFCI breaker.